-This course is part of the Project Lead The Way (PLTW.org) preengineering sequence.
-Applying the principles of physics to various technology systems and manufacturing processes helps students learn how engineers and technicians use science, technology, and math in an engineering problem solving process.
-Topics covered include: mechanisms and mechanical advantage, static forces and bridge design, material properties, energy and power generation, thermodynamics, kinematics, fluid power, and creation of C language programs for robotics and machine control.
+This Project Lead The Way applied the principles of physics to various technology systems and manufacturing processes which helps students learn how engineers and technicians use science, technology, and math in an engineering problem solving process.
+Topics covered include: mechanisms and mechanical advantage, static forces and bridge design, material properties, energy and power generation, thermodynamics, kinematics, fluid power, and creation of programs for robotics and machine control.
 Successful completion of both semesters of this course will receive science credit.
-This is a Distinguished Level course (beginning with the graduating class of 2023[§]).
+This is a Distinguished Level course.